📢 Loudly

 What is the best Loudly prompt for Afrobeats?

-The best Loudly prompt for Afrobeats starts with the genre, states the BPM (90–110), and lists 3-4 key instruments (Talking drum, Shekere, Konga).
+The best Loudly prompt for Afrobeats starts with the genre, states the BPM (90–110), and lists 3–4 key instruments (Talking drum, Shekere, Konga).
+For Loudly specifically, use the UI selector fields rather than text prompts.
 Example: "Genre: Afrobeats Mood: Groovy Tempo: 90–110 BPM Energy: Medium Instruments: Talking drum, Shekere, Konga".
 Copy Prompt 01 above for the fastest results.

 Is Loudly good for Afrobeats music?